TheMannu/Project-TF-Modules-AWS-infra/README.md

-# Project-TF-Modules-AWS-infra
-Terraform Module for AWS Infrastructure  This module creates a VPC, Subnet, EC2 instance, and a Lambda function for auto-scaling.
+##Terraform Module for AWS Infrastructure
+This module creates a
+✅ VPC with multiple subnets
+✅ EC2 Instances
+✅ Auto Scaling Groups